-Introducing patterns first begins with a hands-on type of activity followed by the activity page.
+Introducing patterns first begins with a hands-on type of activity an was followed up with an the activity page.

 The activity pages we use are usually something I have created on my own computer.
 They are specifically designed to complement a theme, skill, or process we have been focusing on over time.